useblocks/sphinx-simplepdf/docs/configuration.rst

 :cover-bg: Cover background image.
 Can be a single color or even an image path.
 :cover-overlay: RBG based color overlay for the cover-image.
 Example: ``rgba(250, 35, 35, 0.5)``

-All variables are defined inside the `/themes/sphinx_simplepdf/sttuc/stles/sources/_variables.scss` file.
+All variables are defined inside the ``/themes/sphinx_simplepdf/sttuc/stles/sources/_variables.scss` file.

 Examples
 --------
-The values from the configuration are taken as they are and injected in to ``scss`` files, which are used to generated the css files.
-So each values or command, which is supported by ``scss`` can be set.
+The values from the configuration are taken as they are and injected into ``scss`` files, which are used to generate the css files.
+So each value or command, which is supported by ``scss``, can be set.

 Color selection
 ~~~~~~~~~~~~~~~